craue/CraueFormFlowBundle/README.md

 # Usage

-This sections shows how to create a 3-step form flow for user registration.
+This section shows how to create a 3-step form flow for user registration.

 ## Create a flow class